enanale/code-samples/readme.md

 Bucket of Code Samples
 ======================

-* mergefiles - merge data from seperate files into one file (Python)
+* mergefiles - Merge data from seperate files into one file (Python)
+* fetchurls - Query for a list of image URLs from archive.org